-When is it appropriate for the Government to become involved in the organisation of Sport?
+When is it appropriate for a government to become involved in the organisation of sport?

-These agencies will often work in conjunction with the National Governing Bodies of particular sports in relation to many issues such as the distribution of Lottery Funding, bidding for International Sporting Events and the improvement in facilities and participation in relation to the grass roots level of the sport.
+These agencies will often work in conjunction with the national governing bodies of particular sports in relation to issues such as the distribution of Lottery funding, bidding for international sporting events and the improvement in facilities and increasing participation in sport at a grass roots level.

-There have been two famous cases involving Government interference in sport.
-They are as follows:
+There have been two famous cases involving government interference in sport.
+They are: